bloukanov/mentorship-program/documentation.md

 ## to add new Tracks
 1. add category and track name to `tracks.csv`
 2. do so prior to deploying mentor registration app, to keep consistent between apps

+## if need to re-deploy, save db file as registration.db in root directory to save data